whaison/python-minimal/README.md

 In order to know which files in DLLs dir are in use, try to delete them one by one - Windows will warn you if file's in use.
 In Lib dir all those files which were used will have corresponding files with .pyc extension

 Note that python.exe opens a console which is not great for UX.
-Luckily we have console-less python.exe Delete python.exe and rename pythonw.exe into python.exe when releasing.
+Luckily we have console-less pythonw.exe Delete python.exe and rename pythonw.exe into python.exe when releasing.